 Certain environmental laws assess liability on current, prior and/or related owners or operators of real property for the costs or investigation, removal or remediation of hazardous substances at their properties or at properties on which they have disposed of hazardous substances.
 It is also possible that a governmental authority may seek to hold us liable for successor liability violations committed by any companies in which we invest or that we acquire.
 For example, our Saluggia campus contains hazardous substances as a result of nuclear installations, built in 1960 under previous ownership, and the Italian Government has stated that we will eventually be responsible for dismantling the nuclear installation on Company property, as well as delivering the aforementioned waste to a national repository.
 In addition, we are currently in litigation with the government in Italy stemming from a civil action where the Court of Appeal in Milan ("Court of Appeal") declared LivaNova (formed through a merger with Sorin) liable for environmental liabilities incurred by SNIA's (a former parent company of Sorin) other subsidiaries.
-In November 2021, the Court of Appeal delivered the remainder of its decision, ordering LivaNova to pay damages of approximately €453.6 million (approximately \$484.9 million as of December 31, 2022).
+In November 2021, the Court of Appeal delivered the remainder of its decision, ordering LivaNova to pay damages of approximately \$484.9 million as of December 31, 2022).
 LivaNova appealed both the liability and damages decisions, which will be decided together at the Italian Supreme Court.
 In February 2022, the Court of Appeal granted a stay on the demand for payment from the Public Administrations pending resolution of the Company's appeal on liability and damages.
 The stay was granted with the condition that the Company provide a first demand bank guarantee of €270.0 million (approximately \$288.6 million as of December 31, 2022) within 30 calendar days, which was promptly delivered.
 See "Note 14.
 Commitments and Contingencies" in our consolidated financial statements included in this Annual Report on Form 10-K for additional information regarding these two matters.
-Our business, results of operations, cash flows, financial condition and liquidity could be materially adversely affected by a negative decision in the case of SNIA and could be adversely affected by an increase in anticipated costs relating to transportation of hazardous waste in Saluggia.
-Private parties could also bring personal injury or other claims due to the presence of, or exposure to, hazardous substances.
+Our business, results of ope

 In addition, our operations involve the use of substances regulated under environmental laws, including for purposes of sterilization.
 Regulations require sterilization of our products, and in 2021, we unveiled our new sterilization facility in Colorado allowing the Company to sterilize certain of its products in-house.
 The U.S. Environmental Protection Agency and certain states have begun scrutinizing the levels of community exposure to ethylene oxide ("EtO").
 Certain medical device operating facilities have been designated as "elevated risk" facilities, based on emission levels of EtO.
-LivaNova is not on the "elevated risk" list, nor is it in violation of any current local or federal regulations.
+LivaNova is not on the "elevated risk" into ris it in violation of any current local or federal regulations.
 However, to the extent we or our contract sterilizers are unable to sterilize our products, whether due to regulatory, legislative, or other constraints, including on the use of EtO, we may be unable to transition to alternative internal or external resources or methods in a timely or cost-effective manner or at all, which could have a material impact on our results of operations and financial condition.